Aurimielis/techvindesta/README.md

 ### Serverless

-1. `npm install`
-2. `cp apps/hidro-api/.env.dist apps/hidro-api/.env` and add the required values
+1. `cp apps/hidro-api/.env.dist apps/hidro-api/.env` and add the required values
-3. `npm run api:start`.
+2. `npm run api:start`.
 That's it!
 You can now access the API at `http://localhost:3000` and see how they work as you make changes locally.

 ### Web app

-TBA (To Be Added)
+1. `nx serve web`

 ## Running tests